zhanymkanov/fastapi-best-practices/README.md

    5. Event loop selects next tasks from the queue and works on them (e.g. accept new request, call db)
    6. When `service.async_get_pong` is done, server returns a response to the client

-The caveat is that operations that are non-blocking awaitables or sent to thread pool must be I/O intensive tasks (e.g. open file, db call, external API call).
+The second caveat is that operations that are non-blocking awaitables or are sent to thread pool must be I/O intensive tasks (e.g. open file, db call, external API call).
 - Awaiting CPU-intensive tasks (e.g. heavy calculations, data processing, video transcoding) is worthless since the CPU has to work to finish the tasks, while I/O operations are external and server does nothing while waiting for that operations to finish, thus it can go to the next tasks.
 - Running CPU-intensive tasks in other threads also isn't effective, because of [GIL](https://realpython.com/python-gil/).